vasantakmr/gurucodes-hugo/hugo/content/courses/docker/images-and-containers.md

 chapter_start: Learning Core Concepts
 ---

+Accoding to Docker "Containers are a standardized unit of software that allows developers to isolate their app from its environment, solving the “it works on my machine” headache."

 We run containers based on the images.

 We can run node image by running "docker run node:alpine" which will pull the node:alpine image from the docker hub.
 But to interact with that image we should type "docker run -it node:apline" running it again will create a new container rather that using the old container.